lavanyasaxena0603-arch/verifiai-deepfake-detection/README.md

 This project is built as part of AIWS 2025–26 to promote digital safety using AI.

+## 🔗 Backend–ML Integration

+The backend API is now connected to the AI detection module.
+Uploaded media files are processed through a detection pipeline that returns authenticity scores and forensic-style insights.

 ## 👩‍💻 Founder
 **Lavanya Saxena**